PACE-challenge/pacechallenge.org/about.md

 ### Other Challenges

+- In 2023, the [International Competition on Graph Counting Algorithms ](https://afsa.jp/icgca/) featured the problem of counting paths of a given length.
-Martin Josef Geiger keeps a nice [list of various other computational challenges](https://www.hsu-hh.de/logistik/research/challenges) out there.
+- Martin Josef Geiger keeps a nice [list of various other computational challenges](https://www.hsu-hh.de/logistik/research/challenges) out there.